DexterHuang/CyberCodeOnline/UpdateNote.md

 0.1820

--   Fixed issue with Christmas event item still dropping after event ended
+-   Fixed issue with Christmas event item still dropping after the event ended
--   Now auto select feature at selling to NPC page will not select locked items
+-   Now auto-select feature on the selling to NPC page will not select locked items
--   Added indication on dungeon lobby list to show if the dungeon is password protected
+-   Added indication on dungeon lobby list to show if the dungeon is password-protected
 -   ASU is changed to untradable as announced previously

 ## Notice